Characterization of the $n$-dimensional Sierpi\'nski carpet as an inverse limit of closed balls: Sierpi nski carpet

 \begin{enumerate} \item The set $P = \{x \in S^{n}: \#\pi^{-1}(x) > 1\}$ is countable and dense on $S^{n}$. \item $\forall p \in P$, the space $X_{p} = X/ \! \sim'_{p}$, where $\sim'_{p} = \Delta X \cup \bigcup_{x \neq p} \pi^{-1}(x)^{2}$, is homeomorphic to a closed ball $D^{n}$. \end{enumerate}

-By \textbf{Proposition \ref{quasiconvexity}}, the properties of $X$ are equivalent to be an inverse limit of $n$-balls that quotient to the $n$-sphere collapsing their boundaries and such that the set of points of the $n$-sphere that are the image of some collapsing boundary is countable dense.
+By \textbf{Proposition \ref{quasiconvexity}}, these properties of $X$ are equivalent to $X$ being an inverse limit of $n$-balls that quotient to the $n$-sphere collapsing their boundaries and such that the set of points of the $n$-sphere that are images of some collapsing boundary is countable dense.

 Let, for $S \subseteq S^{n}$, $\sim'_{S} = \Delta X \cup \bigcup_{x\notin S} \pi^{-1}(x)^{2}$, $X_{S} = X/ \! \sim'_{S}$ and $\pi_{S}: X \rightarrow X_{S}$ the quotient map.
 If $S \subseteq S' \subseteq S^{n}$, let $\pi_{S',S}: X_{S'} \rightarrow X_{S}$ and $\pi': X_{S} \rightarrow S^{n}$ be the quotient maps that commute with $\pi$.
 If $s \in S^{n}$ and $S \subseteq S^{n}$, we use $\pi_{s}$, $\pi_{S,s}$ and $\pi'_{s}$ instead of $\pi_{\{s\}}$, $\pi_{S,\{s\}}$ and $\pi'_{\{s\}}$.